thegenemyers/DAMASKER/README.md

 my [blog](https://dazzlerblog.wordpress.com/command-guides/damasker-commands).

 All programs add suffixes (e.g. .db, .las) as needed.
-For the commands that take multiple .las files as arguments, i.e. LAsort, LAmerge, LAindex, LAcat, and LAcheck, one can place a @-sign in the name, which is then interpreted as the sequence of files obtained by replacing the @-sign by 1, 2, 3, ... in sequence until a number is reached for which no file matches.
+For the commands that take multiple .las files as arguments, i.e. REPmask and TANmask, one can place a @-sign in the name, which is then interpreted as the sequence of files obtained by replacing the @-sign by 1, 2, 3, ... in sequence until a number is reached for which no file exists with that name.
 One can also place a @-sign followed by an integer, say, i, in which case the sequence starts at i.
 Lastly, one can also place @i-j where i and j are integers, in which case the sequence is from i to j, inclusive.